GLMM Executive Director

-Imco Brouwer is Executive Director of the Gulf Labour Markets and Migration (GLMM) programme, a joint initiative of the GRC and the Migration Policy Centre (MPC) of the European University Institute (EUI, Florence).
+Imco Brouwer is Executive Director of the Gulf Labour Markets, Migration and Population (GLMM) programme, a joint initiative of the Gulf Research Center (GRC) and the Migration Policy Centre (MPC) of the European University Institute (EUI, Florence).

-He is affiliated with the GRC since 2009, assisting in the setting up of Gulf Research Meeting (GRM, 2009-2011) and establishing and managing the GLMM.
+He is affiliated with the GRC since 2009, initially assisting in the setting up of Gulf Research Meeting (GRM, 2009-2011) and then in establishing and managing the GLMM.

 Over the past two decades, Imco Brouwer has worked with universities, research centers, foundations, and non-governmental organizations.
-His focus has been on international migration, human rights, democratization, higher education, international cooperation and conflict resolution & prevention.
+His focus has been on international migration, human rights, democratization, higher education, and international cooperation.
 His responsibilities have included setting up and managing centers and programs; academic and policy research projects; international meetings and networks of scholars and policy makers; and academic and professional training.
 Fundraising from European, US and Arab grant makers has been an integral part of these activities.
 Geographically speaking, his professional focus has been the Middle East, North Africa, and the Mediterranean area as well as Europe and the US.

-During the last five years he has focused on international migration into, through and from the Middle East and North Africa, with particular attention to the Gulf countries.
+During the last decade he has focused on international migration into, through and from the Middle East and North Africa, with particular attention to the Gulf countries.
 He also continues to follow closely his long-term research interest on political regime change and international democracy assistance.